Kate Douglas Wiggin: Later life and death

 Wiggin was an active and popular hostess in New York and in the community of Upper Largo, Scotland, where she had a summer home and where she organized plays for many years, as detailed in her autobiography My Garden of Memory.

-Wiggin was anti-suffrage, she testified before a Congressional committee on women’s suffrage, stating that if women were as strong as they ought to be, they should be regularly consulted, to advise, collaborate, and contribute alongside men wherever their unique strengths were valuable.
+Wiggin testified before a Congressional committee on women’s suffrage as an anti-suffragist.
+She stated that if women were as strong as they ought to be, they should be regularly consulted, to advise, collaborate, and contribute alongside men wherever their unique strengths were valuable.
 In her view, if women fully embraced and exercised these roles, they would not require the right to vote.
 Speaking to a group of anti-suffragists in Washington in April 1912, she added that she preferred women to be “strong enough to remain slightly in the background,” arguing that “the limelight never makes anything grow.”
 According to The Western Sentinel of Winston-Salem, North Carolina, Wiggin believed that it was “more difficult to be an inspiring woman than to be a good citizen or an honest voter.”

-In 1921, she and her sister edited an edition of Jane Porter's The Scottish Chiefs, an 1809 novel of William Wallace, for the Scribner's Illustrated Classics series, illustrated by N.C.
+In 1921, she and her sister edited an edition of Jane Porter's The Scottish Chiefs, an 1810 novel of William Wallace, for the Scribner's Illustrated Classics series, illustrated by N.C.
 Wyeth.
 During the spring of 1923, Wiggin traveled to England as a New York delegate to the Dickens Fellowship.
 There she became ill and died, at age 66, of bronchial pneumonia.
 At her request, her ashes were brought home to Maine and scattered over the Saco River.

 Wiggin's autobiography was published after her death.
 In sorting through material for it, she put many items in a box she and her sister labelled "posthumous", and from these materials her sister later published her own reminiscences of Wiggin, titled Kate Douglas Wiggin as Her Sister Knew Her.